Mountains, minarets and Ottoman charm in the Balkans

 |---|---|---|---|

-Tipping: Tipping is appreciated but not mandatory; 10% is standard in restaurants.
-In cafes and taxis, rounding up to the nearest mark is common practice.
+Tipping: Tipping is appreciated but not mandatory; around 10% in restaurants and rounding up fares or small change for taxis and cafes is common in tourist areas.

 Coverage